HorusSoftwareUY/Xamarin.Forms.Skeleton/README.md

 	extension:Skeleton.Animation="Fade" />
 ```

-Add the following properties to set a load background color:
+Add the following properties to set a loading animation with a specific background color:

 ```XML
 <Label Text="{Binding Title}"